Polangui: Police and law enforcement

-Penology

-The Polangui District Jail is manned by officers of the Bureau of Jail Management and Penology (BJMP), headed by Jail Warden Sr. Insp.
-Alfredo R. Ricaford, Jr.
+The Polangui District Jail is staffed by officers of the Bureau of Jail Management and Penology (BJMP).

 Utilities

 Power

 The Albay Power and Energy Corporation (APEC) Sub-Station 2 in Barangay Centro Occidental provides electricity to the majority of the town's barangays.

 Water

 Water supply is managed by the Polangui Waterworks Services Administration (POWASA), inaugurated by President Gloria Macapagal Arroyo, located at Barangay Balinad.
 Its present service area encompasses the poblacion and some of the other barangays.
 The rest of the residents, most especially those in the upland and rural areas are still dependent on shallow wells, deep wells or springwater.

 Burial grounds

 There are 7 cemeteries in the municipality: